kutoga/FluentArgs/doc/README.md

   - An optional parameter `-s` (or `--source`) defines the update source
 - Otherwise the program takes it first two positional arguments and prints their sum: `myapp 1 2` should print `1+2=3`

-The following code fullfills this specifications:
+The following code fulfills this specifications:
 ```csharp
 !INCLUDE:examples/Given01.cs
 ```